pnikolaid/pnikolaid.github.io/_pages/about.md

 I'm broadly interested in communication networks.
 Currently, my research focus is on network slicing.
 My goal is to develop a framework that provides peformance guarantees to multiple network slices efficiently via dynamic resource adaptation.

 In my research, I use tools from Controls, Queueing Theory, Learning Theory and Estimation Theory.
-In general, I like to mix theory and practice by formulating problems of practical interest and evaluating the solutions on simulators or testbeds.
+In general, I like to mix theory and practice by formulating problems of practical interest and evaluating their solutions on simulators or testbeds.

 # News